InvestobullInvestors/stock-price-prediction/README.md

     -   User data – name, email, photo, plan, etc.
     -   Collections of user-specific Watchlist stocks, Notifications, and successful Payments

-Storing data on Firestore allowed us to store all user related data on Firebase, enhancing integration with the authentication system
+Storing data on Cloud Firestore allowed us to keep all user-related data on Firebase, enhancing integration with the authentication system

 #### Why is NoSQL more suitable than SQL for our project?